Sha050/todo-spring-boot/README.md

-# ✅ ToDoDo - Task Management Backend
+# ✅ ToDo - Task Management Backend

 A simple **Spring Boot** application that provides REST APIs for managing to-do tasks.
 This project demonstrates CRUD operations, RESTful architecture, and database integration with **MySQL**.